olaoluwajo/SIMPLEMART-frontend/README.md

+# NOTE: CLONE FROM THE DEVELOPMENT BRANCH AND NOT FROM THE MAIN BRANCH

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.